 [146]3.4.3.2 Conventional PCR using the primers of Hocquellet et al. (1999)

-[147]Hocquellet et al. (1999) designed the primers A2 and J5 specifically to detect ‘Ca. L. asiaticus’ and ‘Ca. L. africanus’.
-No amplifications were obtained when this method was used on A. tumefaciens, A. lwoffi, E. coli, Xanthomonas axonopodis pv. citri, X. fastidiosa S. citri, ‘Candidatus Phytoplasma aurantifolia’, and ‘Candidatus Phytoplasma solani’ (stolbur phytoplasma).
-These primers do not detect ‘Ca. L. americanus’ (Li, Hartung and Levy, 2007).
+[147]Hocquellet et al. (1999) designed the primers A2 and J5 specifically to detect CLas and CLaf.
+Species specificity has been demonstrated against on A. tumefaciens, A. lwoffi, E. coli, Xanthomonas citri pv. citri, X. fastidiosa, S. citri, ‘Candidatus Phytoplasma aurantifolia’, and ‘Candidatus Phytoplasma solani’ (stolbur phytoplasma).
+These primers do not detect CLam (Li, et al., 2007).
+PCR conditions have been optimised that allow these primers to be used in duplex PCR with GB1 and GB3 primers by Teixeira et al., (2005a).
+For further information on method description and validation see Cellier et al., 2020 and EPPO PM7/121.

 [148]The primer sequences, which are based on the DNA sequences of the ß- operon, are as follows: